sandjes1046/MultiThreaded-Server-Client/README.md

 # MultiThreaded-Server-Client
 A Tkinter form will be sent from the Client to Server

-When running, run server pyton file then run GUI
+When running, run server python file then run GUI

 Folder 1
   Takes information from  python file and stores them into txt file